Why some workouts are just better than others (for stressed-out superwomen)

 Cardio: should you or shouldn’t you?

-While just simple walking (or pickleball, etc) is often considered ‘cardio,’ what I really want to talk about here, specifically, is high intensity cardio workouts that are designed to raise your heart rate and keep it there for an extended period of time (sometimes called endurance training).
+While just simple walking is often considered ‘cardio,’ what I really want to talk about here, specifically, is high intensity cardio workouts that are designed to raise your heart rate and keep it there for an extended period of time (sometimes called endurance training or steady state cardio).
 This includes:

 A second good reason to do cardio is to improve cardiovascular fitness (heart health), which is important in itself but also could be relevant if you have some goals that require a high level of cardiovascular fitness.
 For example, if you’re training for a marathon, you’ll need to practice long-distance running.
 Or in my case, if I were prepping for a surf trip I’d definitely incorporate cardio into my training.